ktustanowski/DynamicHomeScreen-PoC/README.md

 # DynamicHomeScreen-PoC

-This sample application contains very simple implementation Feature Toggle support.
-More information about this approach can be found here -> https://github.com/ktustanowski/feature-toggle-proof-of-concept.
+This sample application contains very simple Feature Toggle support.
+More detailed information on this approach to toggles can be found here -> https://github.com/ktustanowski/feature-toggle-proof-of-concept.